 What is Black Garlic?

 Black garlic is a type of aged garlic that undergoes a fermentation-like process, where whole bulbs are slowly heated under controlled temperature and humidity over several weeks.
-This process results in a dark brown to black color, soft texture, and a sweet, tangy flavor often compared to balsamic vinegar or molasses.
+This process results in a dark brown to black colour, a soft, chewy texture, and a sweet, tangy flavour often compared to balsamic vinegar or molasses.

-Traditionally used in East Asian cuisines, black garlic has gained global popularity in recent years, not only for its unique flavor but also for its potential health-supporting properties.
+Traditionally used in East Asian cuisines, black garlic has gained global popularity in recent years, not only for its unique flavour but also for its potential health-supporting properties.
+The ageing process significantly changes garlic’s chemical profile, converting unstable compounds like allicin into more stable and potent antioxidants, such as S-allyl-cysteine (SAC) [1].

 Culinary Uses of Black Garlic